gdg-hudson-valley/android-guide/README.md

 ### **Lesson Updates (Feb 2015)**
 Udacity recently (on *February 13, 2015*) updated the courses to reflect the Android Studio 1.0 release. **This involves changes to the Sunshine App codebase [as documented here](https://docs.google.com/document/d/193xJb_OpcNCqgquMhxPrMh05IEYFXQqt0S6-6YK8gBw/pub)**.

 As a result, there are actually **two** repositories for the codebase.
 Use[ Sunshine2](https://github.com/udacity/Sunshine-Version-2) if you are following along with the latest updates.
-This is th e recommended course of action.
+This is the recommended course of action.

 The older Sunshine app version is [still available for reference](https://github.com/udacity/Sunshine).
 This book will soon be updated to use the latest version in all links.
 Where this has been done, the text will be updated with a note indicating it is relevant to **Sunshine2**.